catchsomnath/nada-docs/adding-bulk-collection.rst

 .. image:: images/attach-studies-bulk.png

-G.	Click on “Attach Study”
+G.	Click on “Attach Studies”

 .. note::
 	You can only attached studies having “License Data Access” type.
 Please make sure that study must be belongs to at least one collection